Fifteen-year-old Black Duck Software gets its exit, selling to Synopsys for $565 million

 Trump’s Twitter account temporarily deactivated due to employee error

-Black Duck Software, a 15-year-old company whose products automate the process of securing and managing open source software — including detecting license compliance issues — is being acquired by Synopsys, the publicly traded maker of semiconductor-design software.
+Black Duck Software, a 15-year-old company whose products automate the process of securing and managing open-source software — including detecting license compliance issues — is being acquired by Synopsys, the publicly traded maker of semiconductor-design software.

 Under the terms of the definitive agreement, 31-year-old Synopsys will pay approximately $565 million, or $548 million net of cash acquired, meaning the cash on Black Duck’s balance sheet has been subtracted from the purchase price.